 The main benefit of using 3D models over 2D drawings is the amount of information present.
-2D drawings can only be viewed from one angle as to not change the image.
+2D drawings can only be viewed from one angle so as not to change the image.
 3D models can be viewed from all angles, revealing more information than a single image.
 This, however, adds time and complexity to the creation process.

 Unfortunately, currently, it is hard to get into 3D modeling because of the difficulty of using the software.
 It is time-consuming, and the programs used to do this are not the most intuitive.
-These two factors are making the burden of knowledge high, effectively leaving all 3D modeling to specialists.
+These two factors are making the burden of learning high, effectively leaving all 3D modeling to specialists.
 And this is where Grib comes in.

 How Grib does 3D modeling differently

-3D modeling is a useful tool for planning and illustration, not just for creative work.
+3D modeling is a useful tool for planning and illustration not just for creative work.
 Grib is making a tool to allow you to create and 3D model without having to learn the tool.